 Depending on the length of the trek, the itinerary might include a foray into the northern depths of the province or remain as close to Luang Prabang as across the river.
 These villages are slowly growing accustomed to the influx of foreigners, but remain largely untouched and you'll glimpse authentic village life.
 Many villages offer homestay opportunities or very basic bungalow accommodation ...
 Read more about Kamu and Hmong village treks and homestays .

+The village of Ban Phanom is devoted to creating textiles like those you see at the night market.
+While it is a bit of a touristy affair, it isn't far from town so do take a look.
 It's possible to watch the women working on their loom and observe the entire silk-making process from silkworm, through to dyeing and weaving, to wall hanging the final product in the village of Ban Phanom.
-As expected, you can buy textiles here, though prices start high and you'll need to bargain hard.
-The villages have a very touristy feel about them and are a common early morning stop ...
+As ...
 Read more about Ban Phanom .

+This village on the Mekong produces a variety of pottery from flower pots to funeral urns.
 Here you can do more than just watch the artisans in action: With advance notice, you can participate and make your own pieces from natural clay for a truly original souvenir.
 The village is just on the other side of the Mekong.
-Take the local car ferry across for 5,000 kip and follow the path heading southwest for a kilometre, or charter a boat to take you directly there for 20,000 kip. ...
-Read more about Ban Chan Pottery Village .
+Take the local car ferry across for 5,000 kip and follow the path heading ...
+Read more about Ban Chan pottery village .

 A visit to Ban Xang Hai, also known as “the Whiskey Village” is usually included on boat trips to Pak Ou Caves.
 Here you can see the process of making lao-Lao, the country’s beloved rice whiskey second only to BeerLao in popularity.
 The village is very touristy but you might enjoy it as a short stop that’s part of a bigger ...
 Read more about Ban Xang Hai .